Fadia M. Narchet, Ph.D.

 Dr. Narchet also serves as Co-Advisor of Alpha Tau, the Criminal Justice Honor Society.

-Dr. Narchet's reseach interests include Interviewing & Interrogation, Witness Testimony, and Factors Associated with Wrongful Conviction.
+Dr. Narchet's research interests include Interviewing & Interrogation, Witness Testimony, and Factors Associated with Wrongful Conviction.

 - CJ 205 Forensic Psychology